stevekm/python-on-windows/README.md

 # Python on Windows

-Demo materials for setting up Python on Windows
+Demonstration for setting up Python on Windows.

 # Instructions